ziming/laravel-crisp-whatsapp/README.md

 ## Why are the classes final?

-That is selfish on my part, my hope is that it would incentivise you to make a pull request so that everyone benefits.
+This is selfish on my part, my hope is that it would incentivise you to make a pull request so that everyone would benefit.
-I would also get to know where my package is lacking especially in the early days of this library.
+I will also get to know more about where my package is lacking especially in the early days of this library.

 ## Testing